Ernst Zündel

-Background
+Early life

 Zündel was born in Calmbach (now part of Bad Wildbad) in Baden-Württemberg, Germany, in 1939 and was raised mostly by his mother, Gertrude.
+According to Toronto Sun columnist Mark Bonokoski, Zündel's mother was Gertrude Mayer, the daughter of Isadore and Nagal Mayer.
+Isadore Mayer was a trade union organizer for the garment industry in the Bavarian city of Augsburg.
+According to Bonokoski, Ernst's ex-wife, Irene Zündel, claimed that the possibility of being at least partly Jewish bothered Zündel so much that he returned to Germany in the 1960s in search of his family's Ariernachweis, a Third Reich certificate of pure Aryan blood, but was unable to find any such document.

+In 1997, Zündel granted an interview to Tsadok Yecheskeli of the Israeli newspaper, Yedioth Ahronoth, in which he acknowledged that he "had a little fright there in the '60s" as to whether he might have had Jewish ancestry through his grandfather Isadore, but in the end after a series of non-committal answers denied to the interviewer that he was of Jewish descent.
+According to his second wife, he had at times considered evading a possible jail sentence in Germany by declaring himself to be a Jew in order to exercise the "right of return" under Israeli law and seek asylum there.

 His father, Fritz, a lumberjack, was drafted into the German Army shortly after Ernst's birth and served as a medic on the Eastern Front.
 His father was captured and incarcerated as a prisoner of war and did not return home until 1947, by which time he had become an alcoholic.
 Ernst was the fourth in a family of six children consisting of a brother, who later became a lawyer in the United States, and four sisters.

 He studied graphic art at trade school, graduating in 1957 and emigrated to Canada in 1958, when he was 19, to avoid conscription by the German military.
-In 1960, he married French-Canadian Janick Larouche, whom he met in a language class in Toronto, and with whom he had sons Pierre and Hans.
+In 1960, he married French-Canadian Janick Larouche, whom he had met in 1959 in a language class in Toronto, and with whom he had sons Pierre and Hans.
 The couple moved to Montreal in 1961, where Zündel would eventually come under the tutelage of Canadian fascist politician Adrien Arcand.